chris-martin/horse-license/README.md

 Horse License
 =============

-Horse License is a highy permissive license for open source software.
+Horse License is a highly permissive license for open source software.

 Summary
 -------